 - “Convenience” cookies: We use a single cookie to store certain registration information.
 You may be able to configure your browser to block/delete these cookies; but if you do, you will have to input the account-related information every session.

-- You have the option to opt out of convenience cookies (if applicable) when you visit our Websites.
+- You have the option to opt out of convenience cookies (if applicable) when you visit our Sites.

 - “Analytics” cookies which help us to determine usage patterns of our web pages by collecting information about how visitors use our Site.